-It launched it’s first digital showroom in 2015, says Cate Trotter for Insider Trends.
-It also launched a chatbot in 2016 via the social media platform of Facebook Messenger.
+It launched it’s first digital showroom in 2015, says Cate Trotter for Insider Trends, as well as a chatbot in 2016 via the social media platform of Facebook Messenger.

 This allows customers to receive personalised messages, promotions and specific event invitations, therefore giving them a reason to go into the store – a perfect example of an O2O strategy.

-With the integration of both an O2O strategy and video commerce, it gives customers the ability to browse specific items in thorough detail, before placing an order, whether that be online or in store.
+With the integration of both an O2O strategy and video commerce, it gives customers the ability to thoroughly browse specific items before placing an order, whether that be online or in-store.

-With the explosion of e-commerce retail, the idea of an O2O strategy provides a medium for brands to utilise with their business.
+With the explosion of e-commerce retail, the idea of an O2O strategy provides a medium for brands to utilise within their business.

 Customers are able to use both the online and the physical space, and the brand is able to optimise engagement and conversion rates.

 With the introduction of a digital space, it allows efficiency and productivity, which is also supported with the security of a physical store.

 There is not often a brand that does not exist online – it is becoming more and more vital for every business to exist online, or have some kind of online voice.